Frequently Asked Questions

 How do I choose between Byline and The One Year Adventure Novel?
 Is it better to do one first?

-Byline and The One Year Adventure Novel (“OYAN”) are designed for a similar grade range and are distinct from each other.
-Byline is for grades 8–12; OYAN is for grades 9–12; the reason we don’t advertise OYAN for use in 8th grade is that students must be 13 to use its online Student Forum.
+Byline and The One Year Adventure Novel (“OYAN”) are designed for the same grade range (9th – 12th) and are distinct from each other.
 There is no “right” order in which to take them.
 They focus on different types of writing—Byline focuses on journalism and essay writing and OYAN focuses on writing novels—but they are both great training for young writers.

 Does Byline count for high school credit?

-Yes, it is one high school English credit if completed in grades 9–12!
+Yes, it is one high school English credit!

 Can I purchase Byline at a convention or through another distributor?